cshuptrine/nyckle-website-new/_posts/2023-10-25-custom-auto-tagging-for-digital-asset-management.md

 stage: false
 featured: true
 headliner: false
-seo_title: Customized Auto-Tagging for Digital Asset Management
 summary: AI-driven auto-tagging of digital assets (like images) enables search, discovery, and content-based workflows.
 Generic auto-tagging can be frustrating because it doesn't handle the specific tags you are interested in.
   Custom trained auto-tagging models can help, and these models can be trained in minutes, with minimal data, and without any AI expertise.
-seo_description: AI auto-tagging of digital assets enables search, discovery, and content-based workflows.
+description: AI auto-tagging of digital assets enables search, discovery, and content-based workflows.
 Discover how custom models can be trained in minutes with no AI expertise.
-og_image: /blog/images/image-classification-examples-datasets-to-build-functions.jpg
+image: /blog/images/image-classification-examples-datasets-to-build-functions.webp
 ---
 ## TL; DR: